schappim/mBot-Gitbook/section-4-chapter-24-the-buzzer.md

 \[Image 4.23.1: Where to add the buzzer instruction block\]

-This new addition will have the mBot produce a sound when the object gets too close and the LEDs are turned to red, very much like a collision alert: "Alarm!
+This new addition will have the mBot produce a sound only when the object gets too close and the LEDs are turned to red, very much like a collision alert: "Alarm!
 Object too close!"

 Let's "Upload to Arduino" and check it.